mobernabeu/homebrew-chaste/README.md

-ChasteHomebrew
+homebrew-chaste
 ==============

-Set of Homebrew formulas required to install Chaste (http://www.cs.ox.ac.uk/chaste) on Mac OS X.
+Set of Homebrew formulas and related files required to install Chaste (http://www.cs.ox.ac.uk/chaste) on Mac OS X.

 This repo is currently work in progress.